- Trinity College Dublin

 My Laidlaw research project is based on the genetic susceptibility of amphibians to chytridiomycosis disease to find a new conservation method for susceptible amphibian species.
 I'd love to chat with others who are interested in genetics and science!

-Hello, my name is Michael and I'm a second year biological and biomedical sciences student at Trinity College Dublin.
+Hello, my name is Michael and I'm a third year zoology student at Trinity College Dublin.

 My research will investigate factors contributing to the transmission of avian influenza to farmed poultry.
 I'm delighted to be a part of the Laidlaw community and am really excited to get in touch with many of you!
-I hope to specialise in zoology, and my current interests are in rewilding, phenological responses to environmental change and behavioural ecology.
+My current interests are in rewilding, phenological responses to environmental change and behavioural ecology.
 But really anything!